 Ingredients (serves 2)

-- Bring a large sauce pan filled with water to a boil.
+Bring a large sauce pan filled with water to a boil.
 Add the ears of corn and cook for just 3 minutes.
-Remove the corn for the water and cut the kernels off the cob.
+Remove the corn from the water and cut the kernels off the cob.